Portfolio manager’s Letter June 2002

 Warren: “what about the IRS?”

 Charlie: “What can they say?
 We’re writing terrorism Insurance for Christ sake.
 How can they say we are over-reserving if no one knows what the risk really is.

 Warren: “OK.
 It sounds good to me, that way we do not have to spend so much time talking the stock down and we get to keep the extra $175 million to invest.

-I, as investment manager, do not mean to have this taken literally.
+I do not mean to have this taken literally.
 I do not think that Charlie and Warren would manipulate earnings either up or down.
-But I, as investment manager, think that there is a lot of judgment involved in this process, that Berkshire Hathaway’s reported earnings will always be very conservative, because:
+But I think that there is a lot of judgment involved in this process, that Berkshire Hathaway’s reported earnings will always be very conservative, because:

 Do Insurance Companies really have that much play in their bottom line?
 I do not know, but nothing would surprise me anymore.

-As far as Berkshire Hathaway is concerned, I, as investment manager, have no clear idea how to value the float when computing intrinsic value, but I am fairly confident of two things, 1. money is going to keep pouring into Omaha, and 2.
+As far as Berkshire Hathaway is concerned, I have no clear idea how to value the float when computing intrinsic value, but I am fairly confident of two things, 1. money is going to keep pouring into Omaha, and 2.
 I am not sure that any future attempt to value Berkshire Hathaway based solely on reported earnings will be satisfactory for me.